 The Master of Science in Education requires the completion of a minimum of thirty-six semester hours of graduate work, twenty-one of which must be from a single department or in a specific certification program, and eighteen of which must be 5000 level or above.
 Departments may require more than the minimum, particularly for degrees related to certification or licensure.
 Please see the section of the catalog which describes departmental programs.
 The Department of Curriculum and Instruction offers the following programs: initial teacher certification, master reading teacher certification, specializations in instructional technology, math education, and other content teaching fields.
-The Department of Educational Psychology offers the following programs: Gifted and Talented endorsement and School Counselor certification (with option of preparation for licensure as a Licensed Professional Counselor).
+The Department of Educational Psychology offers the following programs: Gifted and Talented endorsement and School Psychology license.